amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 As humans, we will quickly be able to assign labels to the image just by looking at them, for example we know that `img-1.jpg` is that of a dog, `img-2.jpg` is a cat and so on.

-Let's one-hot encode the labels, so our table get's updated to:
+Let's one-hot encode the labels, so our labels get updated to:

 | Image Name | is_dog | is_cat | is_horse | is_bear | is_kroo |
 |------------|--------|--------|----------|---------|---------|